Geo Location Sample

 Chatbot Integration Docs

-In the ai12z portal, create a new project.
+In the ai12z portal, create a new Agent.

 This sample does not require uploaded website content β itβs purely for testing the location integration.